rubyConsole/remote/CONTRIBUTING.md

 ## Code Changes

 We are programming `remote` with `Ruby on Rails`.
 You musn't change the software environment or delete `Ruby on Rails` system files.

+## Security of files

+We use the `SHA512` protocol to save files on a server.
+Please generate a `SHA512` hash for as many variables as possible.
+We will check the code and correct if required some not `SHA512` hash generated variables and more.
+The variables value musn't contains `SHA512` hash generated values.